mudassir060/Commands/Flutter.md

 To know more about these in details type
     flutter doctor -v
 ### Flutter Upgrade
 To download and update your flutter SDK current branch.
 You have to upgrade for each flutter channel, if you switch the channel.
 Run this flutter command
+    flutter upgrade